-22.3 Schools can refer to the Mental Health and Behaviour in Schools guidance (2018) The guidance provides advice on how to create a whole school culture in promoting positive mental health outcomes for children and young people.
+23.2 The Mental Health and Behaviour in Schools guidance (2018) provides advice on how to create a whole school culture in promoting positive mental health outcomes for children and young people.

 Public Health England provide Every Mind Matters to help teach RSHE providing simple, practical advice for a health mind.